 Lunch is an important part of the school day.
 Holy Trinity Catholic School cafeterias offer nutritious prepared lunches at each of our three campuses.
-Free and reduced meals are available for eligible students at Holy Trinity’s Altoona Campus and Middle School.
+Free and reduced meals are available for eligible students at all three of our Holy Trinity Campuses.
 This benefit is offered through a federally funded lunch program.
 More details about this program are presented below.

 Please see the school lunch menu below.
 If parents prefer, students are welcome to bring lunch from home in a secure bag or lunch box.
 Students may also purchase a la carte items in our cafeterias.

 All Holy Trinity campus locations ( Eldorado & Fairview) participate in a federally funded lunch program and the Healthy Hungry Free Kids Act.
 In the operation of the lunch program, no child will be discriminated against because of race, sex (including gender identity and sexual orientation), color, national origin, age, or disability.
 If you believe you have been discriminated against, please write to the Secretary of Agriculture, Washington, D.C.
 20250.
 We are working on having our Hollidaysburg site on board with a federal program sometime during this school year.
 We will operate it as a federal lunch program as closely as we can.

 Free and reduced meals are available for eligible students.
 An application is sent home in the family folder at the beginning of the year and in subsequent emails with the link to apply online.
 An application is also available anytime upon request through the business office: 814-942-7835.

 Menus are sent home in the family folder via email each month and will also be available on the Holy Trinity Website.

 Lunch count will be taken in homeroom each morning.
 If your student is late, he/she must report to the office to request a lunch.
 If it is after 9:00am he/she will not be able to order an alternate lunch kit at this time, but can still order the main menu item.

 School Lunch Prices for the 2023-2024 school year are: